roscoe81/Aircon-Controller/README.md

 An inclinometer is provided for the damper in order to detect its position and control the air flow between zones with greater precision.

 Requires an mqtt-based controller that measures the temperature readings in each room, compares those temperatures to desired levels and controls the air conditioner and damper to provide the optimum comfort.
-That controller will be documented with its code in a separate repository.
+That controller is documented here https://github.com/roscoe81/Home-Manager.

 Photographs and schematics have been included in a specific folder.
 Note that the damper controller switches high voltages and it should only be deployed by a licensed electrician.